COVID-19 is a risk to your health and the health of your baby. But most pregnant women who get the virus get mild to moderate symptoms.

 The virus may also cause complications for your baby, including premature labour or stillbirth.

-If you are planning to get pregnant or trying for a baby, we recommend you get a COVID-19 vaccine.
+If you are planning to get pregnant or trying for a baby, we recommend you get vaccinated against COVID-19.
 This will not affect your fertility.

 Immediate action required: Contact your maternity hospital immediately if you:

 - are worried that your baby is not moving as much as usual

 The hospital will carry out tests to confirm that your baby is OK.

 Protecting yourself and your baby